Sam Snead: Death

 Snead died in Hot Springs, Virginia in 2002 following complications from a stroke, four days before his 90th birthday.
 He was survived by two sons: Sam Jr. of Hot Springs, and Terry, of Mountain Grove, Virginia, and a brother, Pete, of Pittsburgh, as well as two grandchildren.
 His wife Audrey died in 1990.
 His nephew J. C. Snead was also a PGA Tour golfer.

 In popular culture

 Snead was mentioned several times in the comic strip Peanuts at the height of his popularity during the 1950s and 1960s.
 As its creator and avid golfer Charles M. Schulz said in a 1971 interview: "I was a great admirer of Sam Snead.
 I once watched him play a round in the St. Paul tournament when he hit every green in regulation figures – and all the par fives in two – for a truly flawless round."

+He played himself in the 1951 Ben Hogan semi-autobiographical movie starring Glenn Ford and Anne Baxter called Follow the Sun.

+There is a Sam Snead Street in San Antonio, Texas.

+There is also a Sam Snead Dr in on the east side of El Paso, Texas.